 The original American rebels may have applauded their declaration, won a few military victories, ousted the Brits, and signed on to a confederation of republican states under the Constitution, but their leadership understood full well that democracy was not a done deal.

-Indeed, we descendents of the revolution have failed to exercise our responsibility to grow the Founders’ innovative form of democracy.
+Indeed, we descendants of the revolution have failed to exercise our responsibility to grow the Founders’ innovative form of democracy.
 And although the courageous among the past few generations have fought for women’s right to vote, civil rights, women’s control of their bodies, hundreds of environmental causes, fair economies, sustainable technologies, and peaceful resolutions to war (Vietnam, Gulf War, War on Drugs, invasions of Afghanistan and Iraq, and the concept of the War on Terrorism), the majority of so-called U.S. citizens live in denial, wrapped in Old Glory, championing the status quo.
 Most of us are oblivious to our virtual slavery in the concentration camp of corporate conventionality.

 It wasn’t like we weren’t warned about the bad guys and the location of future battlefields.
 The Founding Fathers cautioned us that the threat to democracy would not arrive as a fiery invasion from overseas, but that it would slither from inside our very own federal government, its powerful coils silently, bit by bit, squeezing out the citizenry’s life force.